hariyogi/lit-landing-page/README.md

-# LitElement TypeScript starter
+# LitElement JavaScript starter

-This project includes a sample component using LitElement with TypeScript.
+This project includes a sample component using LitElement with JavaScript.

-This template is generated from the `lit-starter-ts` package in [the main Lit repo](https://github.com/lit/lit).
+This template is generated from the `lit-starter-js` package in [the main Lit repo](https://github.com/lit/lit).
 Issues and PRs for this template should be filed in that repo.